mpdesantis/bimsim/README.md

 * Date: 2025/03/23

 ## Description
-Cell Discrete Event System Specification (Cell-DEVS) Model and Simulation for the Procedural Content Generation (PCG) of a game map.
+Modeling and Simulating Post-Pandemic Work Practices with Building Information Modeling (BIM) and Cell Discrete Event System Specifications (Cell-DEVS).
 For additional information, please see the `doc/` directory.

 ## Contents
 This repository's contents.